ucx

 Note

-When subtree_root is not part of the tree, the behavior is undefined.
+When subtree_root is not NULL and not part of the tree, the behavior is undefined.

 Parameters